szubaira/Bank_Customers_Churn_Prediction/README.md

-# Bank Customers Churn Prediction
+# Bank Customers' Churn Prediction
 Machine Learning Project

 - Generated a Customer Churn Analysis for bank customers in order to help banks implement new services or improve existing ones with a strategy that will retain customers who are most likely to churn from their business.